Organizational Consulting Services

 Managers and supervisors may need guidance in addressing behavior or performance problems.
 Such situations may involve possible impairment due to mental health or substance abuse, problematic interpersonal relations, significant changes to the organization, poor team cohesion, and the like.
 Our program provides supervisors and managers with free, confidential consultations about such situations, including effective strategies for dealing with them.

 Conflicted working relationships can have a very detrimental effect on team performance and the overall workplace climate.
 They can lead to poor morale, incivility, and even complaints of a hostile work environment.
 If the conflict centers around disagreements about how to work together to achieve shared business goals (e.g., roles and responsibilities, priorities, deadlines, methodology, and so forth), FSAP recommends employing the mediation services of the UCSF Office of the Ombuds.
 In other instances, the conflict may have a significant psychological or emotional component, involve a serious personality clash, a breakdown of trust, or an inability to resolve past issues.
 In such cases, a more clinically informed approach may be needed, for which FSAP offers its Facilitated Conversation service.
 This service, like all FSAP assistance, is confidential and voluntary.
-A counselor will work with both parties to clear the air around past disputes as well as to establish new agreements for working together in the future.
+A counselor will work with both parties to help clear the air around past disputes as well as to establish new agreements for working together in the future.

 One of the most serious (if infrequent) kinds of critical incidents that can occur in the UCSF community is workplace violence.
 Violence in the workplace is defined as any violation of the UCSF Zero Tolerance Standard for Workplace Violence policy (MyAccess login required), including acts or threats of violence as well as intimidating behavior.
 FSAP is a standing member of the UCSF Threat Management Team (TMT) and is responsible to provide expert guidance on the psychological and behavioral aspects of such incidents.
 Any manager or UCSF community leader who believes they may be facing such a problem may consult with FSAP about their concerns.
 A counselor will help you gather all of the information relevant to assessing the nature and severity of the problem, and if warranted, will take the case to the full Threat Management Team, and then work with you afterward to ameliorate the impact of the incident on your team.